8 Southern Cities with the Lowest Cost of Living

 The average income vs. house expenses ratio looks quite inspiring here.
 The ratio was calculated on the basis of five years’ worth of family income as opposed to mortgage and taxes on a house.
 It seems like an average person would allow a dwelling here.
 Texas was among the first to present a 3-D house.
 We are looking at the future of housing revolution here.

 Texas has plenty to offer.
-Growing employment rates, expanding cities and beautiful nature.
+Growing employment rates, expanding cities and beautiful nature, including crossbow hunting.
 The state is famous for its big Southern hospitality, too.
 Living here is destined to make you feel warm on both the inside and out.

 Charlotte, North Carolina